Teenage Mom

 617799464 | Africa Studio | shutterstock.com

-Is This Doable?
+How Can I Make This Work?
 What Do I Need to Keep in Mind?

-🙎♀️ Pregnant Teen: Am I too young for a baby?
-Take the Test
+🙎♀️ Pregnant teen — am I too young for a baby?
+Take the Quiz

 • Most countries make little or no distinction between adolescent parents and adults.
-Sometimes the grandparents have guardianship of the baby.
+Sometimes, the grandparents have guardianship of the baby until the mother turns 18.
+Depending on your situation, you have several options on where to live with your baby to ensure they receive the best care possible while you complete your schooling.

 Teen Mom